grobruegge/ace_pytorch/README.md

-# PyTorch Implementation Automatic Concept Based Explanations (ACE)
+# Automatic Concept-based Explanation and Evaluation

 This is the PyTorch implementations of the paper [Towards Automatic Concept-based Explanations](https://arxiv.org/abs/1902.03129) presented at NeurIPS 2019.